supreeth7/supreeth7/README.md

 🌈&nbsp;  Trying to make development rapid and sustainable

 I’m currently learning:
-🏔️&nbsp;  About climate change and global warming
-🚀&nbsp;  Distributed systems and microservice architectures
+🏔️&nbsp;  About climate change and how to reduce plastic use 🚀&nbsp;  Distributed systems and microservice architectures
 🏋️&nbsp;  Ways to lead a healthy lifestyle

 I'm currently reading and watching:
 📚&nbsp;  Ikigai (by Francesc Miralles and Hector Garcia)
-🎞️&nbsp;  Attack on Titan - The final season (Anime)
+🎞️&nbsp;  Attack on Titan - The Final Season (Anime)

 Ask me about:
 💻&nbsp;  Software development